List of A Fazenda contestants

 This is a list of participants in A Fazenda (English: The Farm), a Brazilian television show in which celebrity contestants compete against each other to be the last farm resident and win the grand prize.
-The series first aired in May 2009, and 6 seasons have been filmed as of December 2017.
-Season 10 premieres September 2018.
+The series first aired in May 2009, and 16 seasons have been filmed as of December 2024.

-A total of 230 participants have competed, and 9 of them have competed in multiple seasons; actress Franciely Freduzeski (season 1), assistant referee Ana Paula Oliveira (season 2) and TV host Monique Evans (season 3), who were the first celebrities to be evicted in their respectives seasons, returned in Season 4 for another chance to win the grand prize.
-Style Consultant Fábio Arruda, dancer Adriana Bombom (season 2), footballer Dinei (season 4), TV Host Nicole Bahls (season 5), singer Rita Cadillac (season 6) and model Ana Paula Minerato (season 8) returned in Season 9 for a new chance, alongside other ten contestants of Brazilian reality shows.
+A total of 274 participants have competed, and 11 of them have competed in multiple seasons; actress Franciely Freduzeski (season 1), assistant referee Ana Paula Oliveira (season 2) and TV host Monique Evans (season 3), who were the first celebrities to be evicted in their respectives seasons, returned in Season 4 for another chance to win the grand prize.
+Style Consultant Fábio Arruda (season 1), dancer Adriana Bombom (season 2), footballer Dinei (season 4), TV Host Nicole Bahls (season 5), singer Rita Cadillac (season 6) and model Ana Paula Minerato (season 8) returned in Season 9 for a new chance, alongside other ten contestants of Brazilian reality shows.
+Businesswoman Nadja Pessoa (season 10) and entrepreneur Shayan Haghbin (season 14) returned in Season 15 for a new chance.

 The youngest contestant was dancer Bia Miranda from season 14, who entered the farm at age 18.
 The oldest contestant was singer Nahim, from season 9, who entered the farm at age 65.

 Some contestants have kinship with other ones: Andressa Oliveira (season 2) is ex-girlfriend of Théo Becker (season 1).
 Gui Pádua (season 4) is ex-boyfriend of Janaina Jacobina (season 3).
 From Season 6, Bárbara Evans is daughter of Monique Evans (seasons 3 and 4), Mateus Verdelho is ex-husband of Dani Bolina (season 4) and Márcio Duarte is Vavá's (season 5) twin brother.
 Mara Maravilha (season 8) is ex-girlfriend of Roy Rosselló (season 7), Aritana Maroni (season 9) is daughter of Oscar Maroni (season 7), Conrado (season 9) is husband of Andréia Sorvetão (season 7), Phellipe Haagensen (season 11) is Jonathan Haagensen's (season 1) younger brother, Mariano (season 12) is ex-boyfriend of Carla Prata (season 8) and Dynho Alves (season 13) is Mirella's (season 12) husband.
-From season 14, André Marinho is season 11 Drika Marinho's husband, while Bia Miranda is season 5 Gretchen's granddaughter.
+From season 14, André Marinho is Drika Marinho's (season 11) husband, while Bia Miranda is Gretchen's (season 5) granddaughter.
+WL Guimarães (season 15) is ex-boyfriend of Ingrid Ohara (season 14), Lucas Souza is ex-husband of Jojo Todynho (season 12) and Jenny Miranda (season 15) is mother of Bia Miranda (season 14).